drmeyersii/SQL-code-presented/README.md

 # Portfolio
 ## **SQL deliverables**
+- Which movies contributed the most/least to revenue gain?

+- What was the average rental duration for all videos?

+- Which countries are Rockbuster customers based in

+- Where are customers with a high lifetime value based?

+- Do sales figures vary between geographic regions?

 >- Write moderately complex SQL queries to answer business questions.

 >- Present SQL results to business managers by creating visualizations and telling